KerCrafter/FPGA-LEDs-Racer/README.md

 ## Actual State
-**288** Logic Element (LE) - **145** Registers
+**549** Logic Element (LE) - **232** Registers

 I concentrated mainly on implementing the WS2812B LED driver.
 With the help of the testbench tool, I implemented tests as I went along in order to discover the communication algorithm with the WS2812B LED serial line.

-the project works correctly End to End (except **menu**) with DE0 Nano device.
+the project works correctly End to End with DE0 Nano device.

-The next step of the development could manage the initial Menu screen, to allow players to join the game level, we just try to reproduce [this MicroPython implementation](https://github.com/KerCrafter/micropython-leds-racer).

-The end of game level isn't totally implemented, at this stage it seems Player can continue to up to next position, even after the game level is finished: Need to lock others players.

-Also from game finished screen, we should implement a delay to restart game level.

-### Todo priority

-- Menu
-- [Electronic Experimentation] Reduce number of CLK edges required to debounce button, it could be interesting to test with a capacitor.

 ### Todo options

 - Music
 - Random traps
+- [Electronic Experimentation] Reduce number of CLK edges required to debounce button, it could be interesting to test with a capacitor.

 ### Identified problems

 - From Test Bench we identify a problem about the RED Player led seems move two positions direcly : it's described in [LEDs_racer_main_tb](./LEDs_racer_main_tb.vhd#L414) / [this doc](./docs/sim_counter_problem.md)
-- Implements **ready_trigger_countdown** component (with a register), to derease 7 times until starting game

 ## Architecture (Top View Usage)